thelfer/mfem-mgis/docs/web/tutorial.md

 space [@miehe_anisotropic_2002] and is implemented using the [`MFront` code generator](http://tfel.sourceforge.net).

-This behaviour is characterized by by four parameters:
+This behaviour is characterized by four parameters:

 - The `Young Modulus` ($E$), which is the constant relating tensile stress and strain for an isotropic elastic material.